opentoonz/opentoonz_docs/source/using_the_version_control.rst

 The file you put will be saved as the last revision of the file, while the previous revisions will be retained as file history, and all the users sharing the same central repository can get if from there.
 In case a previous version of the file is needed, it is always possible to retrieve it from the central repository.

-Toonz supports the version control system Subversion, which is one of the most popular version control system used in many high-scale open source projects.
+OpenToonz supports the Subversion version control system, which is one of the most popular version control system used in many high-scale open source projects.

-.. note:: The central repository defined for your version control system behaves exactly as a Toonz projectroot, therefore the project management under the version control system is the same, only referencing to the central repository instead of the projectroot (see  :ref:`Managing Projects <managing_projects>`  ).
+.. note:: The central repository defined for your version control system behaves exactly as an OpenToonz projectroot, therefore the project management under the version control system is the same, only referencing to the central repository instead of the projectroot (see  :ref:`Managing Projects <managing_projects>`  ).

 .. _installing_the_version_control_system: